Debt Real Estate Crowdfunding Comparison

 Real estate debt is a risky investment because the borrower needs to repay the loan in order for you to receive a return on your investment.
+Yet, the debt investment is secured by the real estate, the firm can foreclose on the property, if the debt is not repaid.
 Like all investments, you can lose money.
 However, many companies have a plan in place in case a borrower defaults on a loan.

-Crowdfunded real estate debt investing is now a popular strategy for those who want the benefits of real estate investment but might not have the capital.
+Crowdfunded real estate debt investing is a popular investment strategy for those who want the benefits of real estate investment but don’t have a lot of capital.
 Through crowdfunding, real estate debt is easier than ever to fund.

 One downside to real estate crowdfunding is that many platforms are only available to accredited investors.
-Accredited investors are those who earn $200,000 or more yearly for at least the past two years ($300,000 for married investors) or investors who have a net worth of at least $1 million.
+Accredited investors have earned $200,000 or more yearly for at least the past two years ($300,000 for married investors) or investors with a net worth of at least $1 million.
 Accredited investors can also be individuals who work in the investment industry and understand the risks of crowdfunded deals.

-The reason some real estate crowdfunding deals are only open to accredited investors is due to the SEC’s policies on investment funds.
-According to the SEC, accredited investors are often more knowledgeable investors, and can thus make sound decisions about riskier investments; they are also able to sustain larger losses than non-accredited investors.
+Some real estate crowdfunding deals are only open to accredited investors due to the SEC’s policies on investment funds.
+According to the SEC, accredited investors are often more knowledgeable and can thus make sound decisions about riskier investments; they can also sustain more considerable losses than non-accredited investors.